 “Huh.”
 Twiol, returning for another load, peered more closely at the crate he had lifted.
 “Well, maybe it’ll be enough to keep us entertained out here.
 Sure won’t be swimming for a while, I figure.”

-During the summer, the area around the tiny outcropping where they lived had been a veritable paradise, with crystalline waters, warm, tranquil breezes, a reefs all around to swim over.
+During the summer, the area around the tiny outcropping where they lived was a veritable paradise, with crystalline waters, warm, tranquil breezes, and reefs all around to swim over.
 Those reefs were murderous to any ship approaching without a detailed map, but they were perfect for swimming.
 Still, Twiol wished that he were leaving with the captain to return to Merolate.
 It was alright for the other two youngsters on the island with him; they didn’t have families waiting for them back home.

 “Looks like that’s the last one,” Fulet observed, pointing to Grames lugging a crate almost as large as he was down the gangplank and into the fort.
 “Thanks for the supplies, Captain.
 Say hello to the folks back home for us.”